SiyiP/linked-blog-starter-md/11 HEENT/**FPC Core Ophthalmic Knowledge for Medical Students I+II_Perry.md

 <mark style="background: #FFF3A3A6;">- exogenous - spreading into the eye from surgery, injections, corneal ulcers, trauma</mark>
 - <mark style="background: #FFF3A3A6;">endogenous</mark> - bacterial fungal endogenous chorioretinitis like spreadin<mark style="background: #FFF3A3A6;">g from heart valve </mark>
 - need antibiotics or surgery
+- this is like - decreased vision, unlateral eye pain, conjunctival edema + leukocytes in anterior chamber
+- inflammation of vitreous from a bacterial/fungal infection
+- most common cause postcataract surgery

 <mark style="background: #FFF3A3A6;">herpes zoster ophtalamicus - V1 distributon might involve eye</mark>
 - will get invovlement with the eye surface